Ry Cooder Sessions

 “Sure ‘Nuff ‘N’ Yes I Do” (Don Van Vliet/Herb Bermann) by Captain Beefheart and his Magic Band

-“Sister Morphine” (Jagger, Richards) by the Rolling Stones
+“Sister Morphine” (Jagger, Richards, Faithfull) by the Rolling Stones

 “Gates of Eden” (Bob Dylan) and “Sailor’s Bonnett” (Traditional, arranged by Kevin Burke) by Arlo Guthrie

-“Rambling Round Your City (Ramblin’ Round)” (Woody Guthrie) by Odetta / Woody Guthrie Tribute Artists
+“Rambling Round Your City (Ramblin’ Round)” (Woody Guthrie) by Odetta and the Woody Guthrie Tribute Artists

-Ry backed Randy Newman on several records, and also worked with Randy and legendary producer, arranger, and session hero Jack Nitzsche on the soundtrack album for the movie Performance, starring Mick Jagger and James Fox.
-That soundtrack included “Gone Dead Train” and “The Hashishin” with Buffy Sainte-Marie on mouth bow and Ry on dulcimer.
+Ry Cooder backed Randy Newman on several records, and also worked with Randy and legendary producer, arranger, and session hero Jack Nitzsche on the soundtrack album for the movie Performance, starring Mick Jagger and James Fox.
+The Performance soundtrack included “The Hashishin” with Buffy Sainte-Marie on mouth bow and Ry on dulcimer, and “Gone Dead Train” with Randy Newman on vocals.
 “Gone Dead Train” was also performed by Neil Young’s backing band, Crazy Horse, on that group’s debut album with Jack Nitzsche and Nils Lofgren, and also Ry Cooder on at least two tracks.

-“You Can Leave Your Hat On” and “Let’s Burn Down the Cornfield” (Randy Newman) by Randy Newman
+“You Can Leave Your Hat On” and “Let’s Burn Down the Cornfield” (Newman) by Randy Newman

 Raised in Hollywood (where his uncles Alfred and Lionel were film scorers), Randy Newman developed his unique songwriting and performing style while touring the college circuit with Harry Nilsson.
 Artists as diverse as Peggy Lee, Three Dog Night, and Judy Collins all had hits with Randy Newman songs, and Joe Cocker made a hit out of “You Can Leave Your Hat On”.
 Ry’s distinctive guitar gives “Let’s Burn Down the Cornfield” its wicked edge.
 Newman would continue to ply his sardonic wit in songs like “Short People”, “Political Science”, and “I Love L.A.”